Anterior Approach Hip Replacement

 • Decreased dislocation potential

-• Live x-ray ensures accurate sizing and placement of components
+• Live x-ray can enhance accuracy in placement of components

 Less Invasive and Muscle Sparing

-The anterior approach is a single small incision, muscle sparing total hip replacement approach.
-Even the “mini-posterior” approach requires some splitting of the gluteus maximus muscle.
+The anterior approach is a single incision, muscle sparing total hip replacement approach.
 With the anterior approach, your surgeon can work between your muscles and tissues without detaching them from the hip or thigh bones.

 Decreased Dislocation Potential

-Generally an anterior approach is inherently more stable than a posterior approach.
+Generally speaking, an anterior approach is inherently more stable than a posterior approach.
 A recent study in the Journal of Bone and Joint Surgery reported that the most common reason for revision (redo) of a hip replacement is for dislocation (where the ball pops out of the socket requiring a physician to put it back in place).
-In general, dislocations are almost always in a posterior direction.
-A posterior approach requires entering and cutting through the posterior lining of the hip potentially weakening this region and allowing for the hip to dislocate.
+The majority of dislocations are in a posterior direction.
 Although experienced hip surgeons may have a very low dislocation rate with a posterior approach, an anterior approach avoids violating the posterior structures altogether.
 This potentially allows for a lower dislocation risk.
-In fact, our patients are not given any “hip precautions” (restrictions of certain positions) following an anterior approach allowing for more straightforward and potentially faster recovery.
+In fact, our patients are not given any “hip precautions” (restrictions of certain positions) following an anterior approach allowing for a more straightforward and potentially faster recovery.

 Live Xray (Flouroscopy)

-The fluoroscope also allows your surgeon to compare one hip to another with increased ability to measure for correct limb lengths.
+The fluoroscope also allows your surgeon to compare one hip to the other with increased ability to measure for correct limb lengths.
 One of the most common problems we encounter in hip replacement is limb length inequality.
-Although not foolproof, an intraoperative live xray comparison before the surgery is completed enhances the accuracy of this measurement.
+Although not foolproof, an intraoperative live xray comparison before the surgery is completed can enhance the accuracy of this measurement.

 Want to make an appointment?